Peritoneal Dialysis in Turkey

 In Turkey, when you purchase peritoneal dialysis all-inclusive packages through Healthy Türkiye, you will always receive VIP transfers.
 These are provided by Healthy Türkiye, which is contracted with highly qualified hospitals for peritoneal dialysis in Turkey.
 Healthy Türkiye teams will organize everything about peritoneal dialysis for you and have you picked up from the airport and safely brought to your accommodation.

 Once settled in the hotel, you will be transferred to and from the clinic or hospital for peritoneal dialysis.
 After your peritoneal dialysis has been successfully completed, the transfer team will return you to the airport in time for your flight home.
-In Turkey, all packages of peritoneal dialysis can be arranged upon request, which relaxes the minds of our patients.
+All packages of peritoneal dialysis turkey can be arranged upon request, which relaxes the minds of our patients.
 You can reach out Healthy Türkiye for everything you need to know about peritoneal dialysis in Turkey.

 The Best Hospitals in Turkey for Peritoneal Dialysis